Parkinson’s Disease & Veteran Disability Compensation

 Symptoms of Parkinson’s Disease

-Symptoms of PD are generally classified as motor symptoms and non-motor symptoms.
-Motor symptoms include:
+Symptoms of Parkinson’s Disease are generally classified as motor symptoms and non-motor symptoms.
+Motor symptoms can include:

 Non-motor symptoms include:

 VA rates Parkinson’s Disease under 38 CFR § 4.124a – Schedule of Ratings, Neurological Conditions and Convulsive Disorders, Diagnostic Code (DC) 8004.
 This diagnostic code assigns an automatic minimum 30 percent rating for the condition, but it does not take into account the symptoms associated with it.
 Therefore, VA should continue rating as follows, after beginning with the minimum 30 percent rating:

 - Evaluate each of the veteran’s symptoms/residuals associated with Parkinson’s Disease

 - Calculate the combined disability rating for those symptoms

 - Assign the higher evaluation (i.e. the minimum 30 percent rating for the disease itself or the combined rating of the symptoms)

 Examples of symptoms/residuals of Parkinson’s Disease that VA can evaluate when assigning a disability rating include the following:

 - Difficulty swallowing (dysphagia) – DC 7203